locationtech/geomesa/geomesa-tools/README.md

 include a default geometry field.
 If attempting to ingest files with explicit latitude and longitude columns, the sft spec must include an additional attribute beyond the number of columns in the file such as: `*geom:Point` in order for it to work.
 `--cols` The optional subset of columns to be ingested which must match `-s` or `--sfcspec`.
-It is a list of comma-separated column-ranges in increasing order.
+It is a list of comma-separated column-ranges.
 Each column-range has format `num1[-num2]` that defines a column by num1 or a column range by num1 and num2 if num2 is presented.
 For example, "0,3,6-8,10,15-17" gives result List(0, 3, 6, 7, 8, 10, 15, 16, 17).
 `--datetime` The optional name of the field in the SFT specification that corresponds to the *time* column. **NOTE:** by default times are assumed to be UTC, please specify a specific timezone here and update the dtformat if this is not desired.